Everything You Need to Know About Diamonds: Types, Characteristics, and Uses

 Brilliance and Fire

 The way diamonds reflect and refract light gives them their brilliance and fire.
-Brilliance refers to the brightness created internal reflections, while fire describes the dispersion of light into spectral colors.
+Brilliance refers to the brightness created by internal reflections, while fire describes the dispersion of light into spectral colors.

 Chemical Composition